denten-books/plain-text/support/book-proposal/proposal.md

 Hegelian aesthetics, "form" was at times used to indicate concrete shape and at times to indicate abstract universals, such as technique and formula.
-A case study in removable storage---like ticker tape and floppy disks---elucidates the movement of text from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye, complicating the formalist vocabulary.
+A case study in removable storage---like ticker tape and floppy disks---elucidates the movement of text: from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye.
 The case study unfolds the distinction between print, in which matter, form, and content lie flat, and screen, where the three layers occupy physically distinct strata of the Document Object Model, providing only the illusion of flattened textuality.
 The apparent immateriality of digital text brings promise of epistemological (social) and even phenomenological (personal) transformation.
 But it also comes at a cost.
 Inscription on magnetic tape cannot be assumed to correspond to the composite screen image.
 Forms of governance like Digital Rights Management can now be embedded deep within the structure of the "data object" itself and further hidden from view---precluding, and sometimes making illegal outright, the possibility of interpretation (of any sort).
 The discussion concludes with a stark image illustrating the contrast between screen surface and the underlying bit structure.
 To produce the image, I use reverse-engineering tools to inject malicious code into an Adobe Acrobat file (`.pdf`).
 The deformed text threatens to damage the literary device.
 A thick description of the literary device, now as gadget or instrument, brings legibility to the fore of reading ethics.

 ### Chapter 4: Recursive Encounters with Oneself